 - And the biggest one, “What the heck does that acronym mean?”

-When looking around for information in this industry, you may stumble upon terminology that you don’t understand.
+When looking around for information in the print industry, you may stumble upon terminology that you don’t understand.

 For that, we owe you an apology…

 On behalf of all print industry experts, we’re sorry for overusing acronyms.
 It happens far too often that an industry expert utilizes terminology with someone who doesn’t know what it means.
 When this happens, you may feel left in the dark.